DebarunMitra/OnlineCourseSearch/README.md

+# Byju's Front End Developer Challenge
+### Acknowledgement
+It is my great pleasure to receive this Front End Developer Challenge by Byju's.
+This challenge taught me some important things, like what are the expectation of industry from a developer and what will be the mindsetup of a developer.
+Thanks to Byju's Team to give me this opportunity.
-# OnlineCourseSearch
+### OnlineCourseSearch
 OnlineCourseSearch application for search courses online.
 Here, user will give some subject name and search for some courses.
 And as a result user will get available courses below with details.
-User can find there course provider , check available courses based on length and session date.
+User can find their course provider , check available courses based on length and session date.
 ### Author:
 Debarun Mitra
 ### Application Name: